VigneshrajNadar/Candidate-Filtering-Ranking-System/README.md

 | **API Error 500** | Invalid JSON payload. | Check browser console network request.
 Ensure `jobDescription` object is valid. |
 | **Images not loading** | Local path issue. | Ensure images are in `public/assets` or correctly referenced in the `next.config.js`. |

----

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.